Egg Bites with Cottage Cheese Recipe

 - Fold in the bacon and the shredded cheese, then add salt and pepper to taste.

-- Spoon the mixture into a 24-count silicone muffin tin until 3/4 full.
+- Spoon the mixture into a silicone muffin pan until each well is 3/4 full.

 - Add about an inch of water to a 9×13-inch baking dish.
 Place the silicone muffin tin inside the baking dish so the eggs can cook slowly in a water bath.